Musxeto/demo-prism-db/ReadMe.md

 ## 🚀 What You Can Do

 Once both servers are running, you can:
-- **Create database connections** to your MySQL or PostgreSQL databases
+- **Create database connections** to your MySQL, PostgreSQL, SQL Server, SQLite, or MongoDB databases
-- **Browse database schemas** with an interactive tree view
+- **Browse database schemas** with an interactive tree view for all supported database types
-- **Write and execute SQL queries** with syntax highlighting
+- **Write and execute SQL queries** with syntax highlighting (NoSQL support planned)
-- **View query results** in a professional data table
+- **View query results** in a professional data table with export capabilities
 - **Export results** to CSV or copy to clipboard
-- **Manage multiple query tabs** for different tasks
+- **Manage multiple query tabs** for different tasks and databases
-- **Switch between database connections** seamlessly
+- **Switch between database connections** seamlessly across different database systems
-- **View database relationships** in an interactive ERD diagram
+- **View database relationships** in an interactive ERD diagram for relational databases
+- **Test connections** before saving with database-specific validation
+- **Manage connection settings** through dedicated settings modal

 ## 🔮 Current Status

 This application is a fully functional MVP (Minimum Viable Product) with all core features implemented and working.
 Users can:

-- Connect to multiple database systems (MySQL and PostgreSQL)
+- Connect to multiple database systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, with MongoDB planned)
-- Browse database schemas interactively
+- Browse database schemas interactively across all supported database types
-- Write and execute SQL queries
+- Write and execute SQL queries with professional syntax highlighting
-- View and export query results
+- View and export query results with comprehensive formatting options
-- Manage multiple query tabs
+- Manage multiple query tabs for enhanced productivity
-- Switch between different database connections
+- Switch between different database connections with seamless transitions
+- Test database connections before saving with validation feedback
+- Configure advanced connection settings through dedicated interface

-The application provides a professional database management experience suitable for developers, analysts, and database administrators.
+The application provides a professional database management experience suitable for developers, analysts, database administrators, and anyone working with multiple database systems.

 ## 📅 Updates: July 9-10, 2025